akarahulg/wj/README.md

 # LaTeX Journal & Task Management System

 This project provides a sophisticated, automated system for maintaining a personal journal, project log, or "second brain" using LaTeX.
-It is built upon the elegant `tufte-book` class and features a powerful task management system with automatic list generation, task counting, and cross-referencing.
+It is built upon the elegant `tufte-book` class and features a powerful task management system with automatic list generation, task counting, cross-referencing, tagging, and metadata.

 The workflow is streamlined by a companion shell script that automates the creation of daily entry files.